-KEKOA will be based at Fraser Island from late 2018 outside of the Cairns marlin season.
+KEKOA has been based year-round at Fraser Island since late 2018 only returning to Cairns each September for the giant black marlin season.

 Australia’s exciting and untapped marlin fishing must-do destination